-An additional alert about this event will follow If the investigation reveals details that indicate an unknown hazard exists for other employees involved in this type of activity.
-For more information about "1 st Take," please call LANL PS-7 at 665-0033.
+An additional elect about this event will follow if the investigation reveals details that indicate an unknown hazard exists for other employees involved in this type of activity.
+For more information about "1 st Take," please oil LANL PS-7 at 685-0033.